julianpoemp/ngx-codejar/README.md

 ## Troubleshooting

-This package is just an wrapper for CodeJar.
+This package is just a wrapper for CodeJar.
 If you have any problems using it please make sure, that the problem is related to this wrapper.